spruceid/process/README.md

   explicitly state if you assume a specific base operating systems for your documentation, such as Debian 10, Ubuntu 20.04 LTS, RHEL 8, FreeBSD 12.2, Windows 10, or MacOS 10.14.
+- Large PRs and feature branches should include updates to readme's, and if they don't you may be asked to provide them!
+Tag the documentation master in any PR that includes changes to readme files and/or a changelog entry, to help the developer portal can be kept up to date.
+Currently, the person to tag is
+  @bumblefudge .

+## Client work

+- Work for clients should be taken seriously-- for each contract-based or client project, there will be an accountable person whose role is to make sure expectations are clear, including expectations for documentation, code commenting, and handoff.
+If you are sent a PRD that does not make these expectations explicit when starting a project, ask for them!
+- All clickdummies, live demos, and integrations tests should be done on AWS staging server instances spun up for individual clients, and not shared across clients or hosted on personal servers.
+Good access control hygiene allows Spruce to recycle code securely and discretely, including when staff are unavailable, on vacation, or otherwise inaccessible.